So, you've got a couple of months until your holiday, and decided its time to get lean. This must mean one thing..

 - Egg pasta & chicken with reduced fat pesto

 - Mixed bean burrito bowl

 - Chicken ramen soup

 - Lightly dusted lean fish fillet with baked chipped sweet potato

 - 5% fat beef mince Bolognese with wholemeal pasta

 - Fajita seasoned chicken breast wrap with light mayo

 Please note, the above meals are suggestions for MACROS only, so if you decide to use any of these please ensure you're getting your micros in aswell (greens etc).

-So to summarise, if you'd like a bit more freedom without sacrificing results - with a responsible head and a bit of prior planning, the "if it fits your macros" approach can make the road to getting ripped A LOT more bearable for you too!
+So to summarise, if you'd like a bit more freedom without sacrificing results - with a responsible head and a bit of prior planning, the "if it fits your macros" approach can make the road to reaching your fat loss goals A LOT more bearable for you too!

 Thanks for reading!